Features of Special Interest

 - Icons written by Marice Sariola include: The Great Crucifix which reveals St John the Evangelist's view of Christ's death, Our Lady of Tenderness and Christ Pantocrator.

-- Spaces of interest include: the Oratory (formerly the Vestry), the Beryl Cook meeting room (formerly the Choir Vestry), the Bell-ringing room (Catherine Hope Room).
+- Spaces of interest include: the Oratory (formerly the Vestry), the Beryl Cook Choir Vestry, the Bell-ringing room (Catherine Hope Room).

 - The beautiful windows reflect a range of aesthetic, religious and commemorative interests.